Below you will find answers to some of Dover Township’s most Frequently Asked Questions:

 - Does the project site qualify as a Disconnected Impervious Area (DIA)?

 - Yes, there are adequate on-site conditions to ensure that runoff from the new impervious surface will infiltrate into the soil and not leave the property.
+A slope of less than 5%, no more than 500 SF of roof drainage discharged to any one point, and a flow path greater than 75 feet would constitute adequate on-site conditions.
 If the site is approved for a DIA, the completion of an SWM Permit will not be required.

 - No, some form of Structural BMP will be required such as infiltration beds, infiltration trenches, and/or Rain Gardens.
 The completion of a SWM Permit will be required.